MicrochipTech/fpga-hls-examples/auto_instrument/README.md

 You might notice a few shallow FIFOs on the left of the screen with very long names.
 These are infrastructure FIFOs, and are part of SmartHLS's AXI hardware design IP.
 The rightmost four FIFOs are the user-defined FIFOs, and are the ones described in the C++ code and the ones you'll want to pay attention to.

 **NOTE**: Please be advised that the FIFO Dashboard feature is currently in an experimental phase.
-Please use it with caution and anticipate potential minor issues
+Expect a minute to two minutes delay in updating the FIFO value.
+Please use it with caution and anticipate potential minor issues.

 Here are some examples of the bar plot.
 You should confirm these make sense intuitively.